 Blueberry extract increased lifespan and improved defects in fruit fly models

-To study alpha-synuclein further, the researchers put the gene in fruit flies.
+To study alpha-synuclein further, the researchers put the protein in fruit flies.
 They found that it caused the flies to experience a series of defects, including retinal degeneration and reduced lifespan.

 The team then wanted to see whether blueberry extract would improve these defects in the flies.
 Blueberries are known to be rich in fiber, antioxidants and phytonutrients.
 They compared the effects with those of a standard control diet.

-In fruit fly models that had a gene linked to Parkinson's, blueberry extract increased lifespan and improved eye defects.
+In fruit fly models that had a protein linked to Parkinson's, blueberry extract increased lifespan and improved eye defects.

 The researchers found that flies that were fed the blueberry extract had up to an 8-day (15%) greater lifespan than flies that had been fed a standard diet.
 In addition, blueberry extract appeared to improve eye defects in the flies.